Maryse Gives Birth! Total Divas Star and The Miz Welcome Baby Girl Monroe

 Maryse and The Miz are finally parents!

 The Total Divas stars welcomed their first child together, a baby girl, named Monroe Sky Mizanin on Tuesday, March 27.
-The Miz and Maryse announced their daughter's arrival on Twitter Wednesday.
+The Miz announced their daughter's arrival on Twitter Wednesday.

 "Of course our little girl arrived early.
-Welcome to the world Monroe Sky Mizanin 3/27/18 11:40pm," the couple both tweeted along with a photo of Monroe and Maryse's hands.
+Welcome to the world Monroe Sky Mizanin 3/27/18 11:40pm," The Miz tweeted along with a photo of Monroe and Maryse's hands.

 Maryse, 35, and The Miz, 37, married in February 2014.